RSchwan/com.rolandschwan.iconlabel/README.md

         }
         ```

-* (optional) Run the `update.py` script to update the font file and generate an updated cheatsheet file.
+* Run the `build.py` script to download the font file into the fonts folder and generate an updated cheatsheet file.
 * Create an instance of the widget in a controller and add it to a window or view:

 	```javascript